Yuiffy/android-slide-delete-demo/README.md

-# android-slide-delete-demo
+# android-sqlite-demo
-android slide delete demo
+android sqlite demo sample, use sqlite in multi activity